Amerimed SOP

 Personal Electronic Devices

-Due to the significant risk of harm to the company’s electronic resources, or loss of data, from any unauthorized access that causes data loss or disruption, employees shall not bring personal computers or data storage devices (CDs/DVDs, external hard drives, USB / flash drives, “smart” phones, iPods/iPads/iTouch or similar devices, laptops or other mobile computing devices, or other data storage media) to the workplace and connect them to company electronic systems unless expressly permitted to do by the Compliance Officer or OCE.
-The Manager may allow a personal device such as a laptop or tablet within the facilities if they do not connect to the internal networks.
+Due to the significant risk of harm to the company’s electronic resources, or loss of data, from any unauthorized access that causes data loss or disruption, employees shall not bring personal computers or data storage devices (External hard drives, USB / flash drives, “smart” phones, iPads or similar devices, laptops or other mobile computing devices, or other data storage media) to the workplace and connect them to company electronic systems unless expressly permitted to do by the IT Manager or OCE.

 For those rare instances an associate has authorization, to minimize the risk of unauthorized copying of confidential company business records and proprietary information that is not available to the general public, any employee connecting any above mentioned device to company networks or information systems thereby gives permission to the company to inspect the device at any time with personnel and/or electronic resources of the company’s choosing and to analyze any files, other data, or data storage devices or media that may be within or connectable to the data-storage device in question in order to ensure that confidential company business records and proprietary information have not been taken without authorization.